 State funding for transit projects is allocated through CDOT's Division of Transit and Rail.
 Annual funding availability can vary, and traditionally, state funds have been used to support the development of the interregional bus network and transit capital projects.
+State funding is highly competitive and typically local match is required.
 It is recommended the Town coordinate with CDOT, especially in light of COVID-19 impacts, to determine potential funding to support new transit service operations in Castle Rock.